- Military Life Cycle

 The military offers many resources for service members moving for PCS orders.
-Learn what help is available at current and future installations.
+Learn more about available information, services and support.

 Service members who qualify include those with:

-- An immediate family member with a chronic or long-term illness who they are caring for; or
+- An immediate family member with a chronic or long-term illness who they are caring for

 Eligible service members may request flexible housing arrangements for their family starting 180 days before their PCS date, with the options ending 180 days after the PCS date:

-- Continuation of stay in government-owned or -leased family housing if they are living in such housing at the start of the covered PCS period, though approval of this request requires that remaining there would not impact the housing arrangements of other service members assigned to that duty station.
+- Continuation of stay in government-owned or -leased family housing if they are living in such housing at the start of the covered PCS period.
+Approval of this request requires that remaining there would not impact the housing arrangements of other service members assigned to that duty station.
 Note that this option does not cover Public Private Venture housing, or PPV, otherwise known as privatized military housing.

 - Early housing options at a new duty station within the flexible housing period if housing is available, even if their service member has not yet arrived.